akshanshbhatt/gpt-resume/README.md

 to host our frontend app locally (in dev setup) on `port:3000` (`http://127.0.0.1:3000`).

 That's all.
 Now go ahead and upload as many resumes as you want for analysis!

+**Important Note:** Make sure that the backend is hosted on `port:8000`.
+The frontend will not be able to communicate with the backend if the port is different since these are hardcoded in the frontend code.

 ## Project Structure